SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/fundamental-principles.md

 |   SEK 50.00 |      `5000` |
 |     € 10.00 |      `1000` |

-## Migration of eCom to Microsoft Azure - FAQ
+## Migration of E-Commerce to Microsoft Azure - FAQ

+We have gathered answers to the most common questions regarding the migration of our e-commerce platform and associated services to Microsoft Azure.
+The goal is to ensure that this transition takes place as smoothly as possible – without requiring any action from you as an integrated partner.

 {% capture acc-1 %}
 {: .p .pl-3 .pr-3  }
 We are upgrading our data centers to enhance performance, stability and security, while enabling innovation for our customers and partners.
-As part of this, our eCom platform and its services are migrating to Microsoft Azure.
+As part of this, our e-commerce platform and its services are migrating to Microsoft Azure.
 {% endcapture %}
 {% include accordion-table.html content=acc-1 header_text='Why is this change being made?' header_expand_css='font-weight-normal' %}
 {% capture acc-2 %}